hdsu-bioquant/meet-eu-2021/README.md

 # Tasks and definitions
 - **TAD TEAM goal**: create an algoritm for TAD detection with the best precision you can reach.
-Implement a solution like Topdom, or Arrowhead (link to the paper on github, have an eye on it!!)
+Implement a solution like Topdom, or Arrowhead (link to the paper on github, have a look at it!!)
 Optimise it to only find high-quality TADs.

-This challenge is a challenge of optimisation of the algorithm, the goal is to find some idea(s) and develop a critical mind about the parameters in an algorithm.
+This challenge deals with optimisation and quality assessment.
+The goal is to find some idea(s) and develop a critical mind about the parameters in an algorithm.
 You will be evaluated in how you consider that one TAD has been correctly detected.

 Some good ways to solve it :
     - Find only domains containing CTCF at their borders.
     - Implement 2 or 3 algorithms and compare their ouputs with the best parameters.
-    - Design an evaluation strategy to validate the outputs of the algorithms
+    - Design an evaluation strategy to validate the outputs of the algorithms.

 - **CPT TEAM goal**: Detect chromatin compartments the best way you can.

 Defining two compartments is really easy and we give you most of the bricks to do this 'take in hand' task :
-    -Load HiC matrix and epigenomic feature
+    - Load HiC matrix and epigenomic feature
-    -Apply filtering, SCN, Observed under expected and then pearson correlation to HiC (see the slides!!)
+    - Apply filtering, SCN, Observed under expected and then pearson correlation to HiC (see the slides!!)
-    -Extract the firt eigen vector on the pearson correlation matrix
+    - Extract the firt eigen vector on the pearson correlation matrix
-    -Orderate it by the epigenomic feature at the same resolution
+    - Orderate it by the epigenomic feature at the same resolution

-    DONE (all function to do it are given.. almost)
+    DONE (all functions to do it are given.. almost)

 Then, you have to improve it with one of this possible roads (sorted by difficulty, but you have to choose one!):
-    - Compare existing solution to detect compartment, using inter chromosomal contacts on intra chromosomal contacts -- what is the best?
+    - Compare existing solutions to detect compartments, using inter-chromosomal contacts on intra-chromosomal contacts -- what is the best?
-    - Increase the number of compartments (train hidden markov model) and define for you what the best number of compartments is
+    - Increase the number of compartments (train hidden markov model for instance) and define for you what the best number of compartments is
     - Increase the resolution -- is the information still correct?
-Answer to this question

-The final product should provide a set of TADs and a set of compartments.
+The final product should give as output a set of TADs or a set of compartments.
 We strongly encourage you to visualise your results in 2D or 3D (see the provided examples).

 # Input and validation data
-We provide you with three types of input data, all here : http://www.lcqb.upmc.fr/meetu/
+We provide you with three types of input data, all available here : http://www.lcqb.upmc.fr/meetu/

 - Hi-C matrices, taken from ftp://ftp.ncbi.nlm.nih.gov/geo/series/GSE63nnn/GSE63525/suppl/.
 These are the basic input data that your algorithm should treat.
 They give observed contacts between chromatin regions.
 Each matrix corresponds to one or several chromosome(s) from a given organism, studied in a particular experimental condition.

 - Annotations from the ChromHMM tool for GM12878 (most documented human cell type), which can be found here: https://egg2.wustl.edu/roadmap/data/byFileType/chromhmmSegmentations/ChmmModels/coreMarks/jointModel/final/E116_15_coreMarks_stateno.bed.gz.
 These annotations provide information about epigenetic marks.
 These marks are indicators of the state of the chromatin and thus can help you determine the optimal number of **compartments** and detect them.

-To validate your program, we provide you with gold-standard definitions of the TADs and the compartments.
+To validate your program, we can rely on gold-standard definitions of the TADs and the compartments.
 These can be found in http://www.lcqb.upmc.fr/meetu/

 # Hictoolbox
 Contains some useful functions that you might need in your code: how to load a matrix, filter a matrix in the easiest way, how to change the resolution, and how to normalise a matrix with SCN (Cournac & al).
 The functions are all written for **scipy** sparse matrix.